 There is no Bayh-Dole compliance for universities.
 I know.
 This goes against everything you’ve heard.
 But really, let’s get real.
 Five points.

 - Bayh-Dole applies to federal agencies and to the scope of patent property rights, not to universities.
 Bayh-Dole applies to federal agencies and changes property rights in patents on inventions made with federal support, authorizes federal agencies to grant exclusive licenses, and dictates how federal agencies may contract for rights in patentable inventions.
 There is nothing in Bayh-Dole for universities to comply with.
 The law does not apply to universities.
 It boggles that university administrators can’t grasp this point.

 - It’s the patent rights clause in each funding agreement that matters.
-The requirements of Bayh-Dole are conveyed to universities in the form of a standard patent rights clause that is made part of each federal funding contract.
-Federal agencies may alter the standard patent rights clause unless they can justify a variation.
+The requirements of Bayh-Dole are conveyed to universities in the form of a patent rights clause that is made part of each federal funding contract.
+Federal agencies are required to use a standard patent rights clause unless they can justify a variation.
 Universities must comply with the patent rights clause in each agreement.
-There are requirements in the patent rights clause that are not in Bayh-Dole (see (e), (f), and (g) of the standard patent rights clause at 37 CFR 401.14(a)).
+Furthermore, there are requirements in the patent rights clause that are not in Bayh-Dole (see (e), (f), and (g) of the standard patent rights clause at 37 CFR 401.14(a)).
 University compliance is a matter of complying with a federal contract, not with a federal statute.
 One has to read the federal contract, not the law.
 It boggles that even law professors cannot fathom this bit of basic contracting diligence.